stokarenko/ruby-features/README.md

 ```

 ### Dependencies
-The dependencies from other Ruby Features can be defined like:
+The dependencies on other Ruby Features can be defined like:
 ```ruby
 RubyFeatures.define 'main_feature' do
   dependency 'dependent_feature1'